project-mae/mae-runtime/README.md

 - **MAE Assembler** - A tool that assembles MAE Assembly into an abi-compatible format.
 - **ReadMAE** - A tool that dumps compiled ABI files in order to inspect its raw elements.

+## License

+As a part of the [Modern Analytical Engine (MAE)](https://project-mae.github.io) project, this repository follows its' licensing system.
+Please refer to [this page](https://github.com/project-mae/documentation/blob/main/LEGAL.md) for more information.